abandonedpools/hlae-cfg-csgo/readme.md

 2. place adam.cfg in your config folder (steamapps/common/Counter-Strike Global Offensive/csgo/cfg)
 2. launch csgo with HLAE
 2. open the demo and type "exec adam" in console
-3. go to the round/tick you want to record and press "o" on your keyboard to start recording (you can change this bind in the cfg file)
+3. go to the round/tick you want to record and press <kbd>o</kbd> on your keyboard to start recording (you can change this bind in the cfg file)
-4. once you are done, press "o" again to stop recording
+4. once you are done, press <kbd>o</kbd> again to stop recording

 you should execute the config every time you launch a demo or else some commands will not work